Rocket.Net vs WP Engine Hosting Comparison In 2025

 Rocket Cloudflare Enterprise features

-• More Protection: Enterprise plans come with more security measures.
-Your website is secure both by the host and CDN—secure without plugins.
+• Enhanced Protection: Enterprise plans include additional security measures.
+Your website is secure, both by the host and CDN, without requiring plugins.

 • Load Balancing and Prioritized Routing: Cloudflare’s load balancing is a subscription-based feature that supports various mechanisms for traffic distribution.
 The result is lower latency and faster routines on each server.
 Prioritized routing helps reduce traffic overload, peaks, and outages.

-• Various caching: There are more caching features with Rocket, tiered cache, and full-page caching.
+• Various caching: Rocket offers additional caching features, including tiered cache and full-page caching.
 Also includes various server-side caching layers.

 Security suite for the Rocket.Net CDN

 Provide protection against the most common threats to your WordPress site.
-Also, the server has an Imunify firewall and detects real-time malware.
+The server features an Imunify firewall that detects malware in real-time.

-You can see what’s happening with your website’s security in real-time—find detailed info about the incidents on the website.
+You can view the current status of your website’s security in real-time and find detailed information about incidents on the website.

 Pros: